jonasbjurel/shellyShedder/README.md

 To observe the operations various logging-levels is defined by "LOG_LEVEL", available log levels are: "LOG_VERBOSE", "LOG_INFO", "LOG_WARN", "LOG_ERROR", "LOG_CRITICAL".
 The logs are available through the local Shelly web-server or through the Shelly cloud service.

+## Supported use cases:
+This shedder script provide means to support multiple use-cases one by one, or in combination.
+### Protecting a single phase group fuse from over-current in atonomous mode.
+### Protecting a single phase mater fuse from over-current
+### Limiting a single phase current draw from exceeding current loads causing penalties as defined by the
+grid-provider.

 ## Script configuration (persistant)
 This script's behaviour depends on script configuration settings with default values as defined in the script under "default settings...".
 The default script configurations are persistantly written to the